viviensiu/LLM-project/README.md

 <p align="center">
     <img src="https://github.com/viviensiu/LLM-project/blob/main/image/problem.jpg" width=200>
 </p>
 Studying and preparing for course exams can be overwhelming and time-consuming, especially when there are too many materials.
-Often times, one needs to look up information on a specific topic, but having trouble to know where to find it.
+Often times, one needs to look up information on a specific topic, but having trouble to know where to find it. \

 Hence, a RAG(Retrieval-Augmented-Generation) application using course materials as a knowledge base could help to optimise the time and effort spent in studies and preparation for exams.

-As I'm currently studying for the Azure Foundation certification AZ-900 exam, my RAG application **AZ-900 Study Buddy** aims to address these common issues above and serve as an example on how RAG could be applied to educational use cases in general.
+As I'm studying for the Azure Foundation AZ-900 exam, my RAG application **AZ-900 Study Buddy** aims to address these issues above.
+This use case also serves as an example on how RAG could be applied to educational use cases in general.

 ## Dataset
 * All data for this project are available in [data folder](https://github.com/viviensiu/LLM-project/tree/main/data).